Our Plant Guardian scheme is a vital part of our work to conserve living, garden plants.

 To preserve plants it’s essential that we keep them growing in gardens, so all of our plant guardians are doing vital work.
 If a plant has very limited, or no commercial availability, it relies on being grown in gardens for its survival.

 It is important to have these rare plants registered at a known location, as this way we can ensure that none slip through the gaps and are lost to horticulture.
 For conservation purposes, we also encourage rare plants to be duplicated at a few known locations as an insurance against loss.
-That’s why we have a record of plants in guardianship and why we encourage our Plant Guardians to make more of their plants and share them.
+That’s why we have a record of plants in guardianship and why we encourage our Plant Guardians to make more of their plants and share them (perhaps through the Plant Exchange?).

 Our experts will assess whether your plant is rare in cultivation before adding it to the list of plants in guardianship.
-Anyone searching for it to find out more or perhaps grow it themselves will be able to locate it and expand the scope of our conservation.
+Anyone searching for it to find out more, or perhaps to grow it themselves, will be able to locate it and expand the scope of our conservation.

 If you have a National Collection, you can't register these plants, as they are already kept safe in a registered location by being in a collection.
 This is to ensure that we do not duplicate the recorded location of any given plant.
 Any plants that fall outside of your National Collection scope will be able to be registered under the Plant Guardian scheme.